 (New York and Geneva, 28 May 2019) UN Global Pulse and Dataminr, the leading AI platform for first response, today announced a partnership at the AI for Good Global Summit in Geneva, Switzerland.
 The partnership will equip thousands of United Nations (UN) personnel with Dataminr’s First Alert product for the public sector.

 The partnership advances the Secretary-General’s Strategy on New Technologies, an effort to boost the UN’s uptake of cutting-edge technology and accelerate learning, innovation and entrepreneurship for progress towards the Sustainable Development Goals (SDGs).

 “UN agencies and personnel around the world need the earliest possible indications of an emerging crisis to respond effectively.
-Our partnership with Dataminr will help the UN better leverage the power of AI to strengthen our work and help keep UN teams safe,” said Robert Kirkpatrick, Director of UN Global Pulse.
+We hope our partnership with Dataminr helps us better leverage the power of AI to strengthen our work and keep teams safe,” said Robert Kirkpatrick, Director of UN Global Pulse.